jaeyoung-jane-choi/2016-2021_Sungkyunkwan_University/README.md

 > Class at SKKU for datascience and R

-> Statistical Analysis inlcuded
+> Statistical Analysis inlcuded such as Network Analysis and simple linear regression

-> Such as Network Analysis and simple linear regression
+> R files of Final Project